C-Accel-CRIPT/cript-excel-uploader/docs/index.md

 - We can have more than one field present on a column header if needed
     - We can indicate that we are recording the `density` at a certain `temperature` by using a colon `":"` and notating it like this: `"density:temperature"`
-    - We can also show the `color` of the material at that `density` at that `temperature` with `density:temperature:color` and we can add on more
     - Examples
         - Define a material property method: `density:method`
         - Associate data with a process condition `temperature:data`